al651/alham.co/src/pages/markdown/2024-04-20-remote-firework-ignition.md

     <figcaption>Here I programmed the LED to use more colours.</figcaption>
 </figure>

 After successfully conducting my RGB LED tests, I feel confident about this project's potential.
-Using this board, I can trigger a firework remotely, which is a significant step forward.
+Using this board, it seemed that I could trigger a firework remotely, which is a significant realisation and step forward.

 Initially, I struggled because I found more difficulties to consider as I thought about it.
 I knew I would be using E-matches to trigger the fireworks fuses, but how would I even source those?
 What voltage do those require?
 My initial job was to get my hands on some of these.